 Why millennials should change their attitude towards credit cards

 - Better fraud protection: If your debit card gets stolen, then you may have to pay $500.
-But if your credit card gets stolen, then you have to pay only $50. .
+But if your credit card gets stolen, then you have to pay only $50.
+The credit card company will refund the fraudulent charge almost immediately.
 It may take almost 14 days to get a refund in case of a debit card.

 - Credit record: You need to have a long and good credit history to qualify for a loan in future.
 Debit cards won’t help you build credit.
 But, credit cards can help you do so as long as you make timely payments and don’t cross the credit limit.
 Credit history accounts for 15 percent of your credit score.
 The longer you avoid credit cards, the longer it will take to boost the credit score.
 Remember, your credit score will determine how much will you pay for credit card or mortgage interests.

-- Reward programs: Millennials can .
+- Reward programs: Millennials can get cash back or travel rewards on credit cards.
 This is a big advantage.
 They can use 20%-30% of their available credit and qualify for the reward programs.
 Debit cards don’t offer these benefits.